huaminghuangtw/Evergreen-Notes/Permanent-Notes/do-hard-things.md

 [Two Types of Passion](two-types-of-passion.md)

 [^1]: What brings you _joy in the present_ often conflicts with what brings you _fulfillment in the future_.
 Chasing _short-term clout_ is a recipe for _long-term misery_.
+[^2]: _“You can make a couple hard changes or you can live a hard life.” ― Emily Ballesteros, [The Cure for Burnout: How to Find Balance and Reclaim Your Life](https://www.goodreads.com/work/quotes/188727257)_
+[^3]: _“Do not pray for an easy life, pray for the strength to endure a difficult one.” — Bruce Lee_